-Kiitsu Kyōkai (帰一教会 or 帰一教會) was the name of Imaoka-sensei's post-1948 free-religious community in Tokyo.
-Kiitsu (帰一) means "returning-to-one," and kyōkai (教会) means "church" or "congregation."
-In general-though not exclusively-in Japanese, kyōkai (教会) refers to a Christian church.
-For this reason, Kiitsu Kyōkai has often been translated as "Unitarian Church."
-However, a better translation is, "Returning-to-One Gathering."
-This matters because Imaoka-sensei's community was always more than simply a church, even a Unitarian Church.
-It was, instead, a free-religious gathering in which, through the practise of Seiza Meditation (Quiet Sitting), talks, free and rational inquiry, mutual discovery, learning and conversation, Imaoka-sensei hoped to create a community that would unite (kiitsu) all its members in the common cause of creating a more just, equitable, beautiful, and humane society (kyōkai) that did not make a hard and fast distinction between the sacred the secular.
-More than just a church or temple, Kiitsu Kyōkai was also a "school" or "institute" for the study of free-religion.
-In his manuscripts, and on their noticeboard outside the hall at Seisoku Academy (where he served as Principal from 1925 to 1973), he tried to indicate all this by using an older combination of Chinese characters for kyōkai (教會 rather than 教会), thus writing the name as 帰一教會.
+Kiitsu Kyōkai was the name of Imaoka-sensei's post-1948 free-religious community in Tokyo.
+Kiitsu [帰一] means "returning-to-one," and kyōkai [教会] means "church" or "congregation."
+In general-though not exclusively-in Japanese, kyōkai [教会] refers to a Christian church.
+For this reason, Kiitsu Kyōkai has often been translated as Unitarian Church.
+However, a better translation is, "Returning-to-One Gathering" because it gives us a sense of the dynamic, creative, inquiring, free and liberative religion or spirituality it aspired to teach.
+This matters because Imaoka-sensei's Kiitsu Kyōkai was always more than simply a temple or church, even a Unitarian one, this is because it was also a "school" in which a person could learn about and study jiyū shūkyō alongside other free-religionists (jiyū shūkyōjin).
+In the Kiitsu Kyōkai, through the practise of Seiza Meditation (Quiet Sitting), talks, free and rational inquiry, mutual discovery, learning and conversation, Imaoka-sensei hoped to create a lay-led, cooperative community that would unite (kiitsu) all its members in the common cause of creating a more just, equitable, beautiful, and humane society (kyōkai) that did not make a hard and fast distinction between the sacred the secular.
+In his manuscripts, and on their noticeboard outside the hall where they met in the Seisoku Academy (where he served as Principal from 1925 to 1973), he attempted to indicate all this by using an older combination of Chinese characters for kyōkai (using 教會 rather than 教会), thus writing the name as 帰一教會.
 He chose to do this because, in Confucian contexts, which emphasised communal learning and moral/ethical cultivation, 會 (kai) was used in terms that referred to gatherings concerned with the mutual exchange of ideas rather than the passing on of fixed doctrines.